Projects Related to the Dietary Guidelines

 These reference values provide an important source of evidence for the Dietary Guidelines by helping us understand if the population is meeting or exceeding nutrient needs through the foods and beverages consumed.

-In addition, the USDA Food Patterns included in the Dietary Guidelines aim to meet DRI.
+In addition, the USDA Dietary Patterns included in the Dietary Guidelines aim to meet DRI.
 In this way, the Dietary Guidelines use the DRI to make food-based recommendations that helps Americans to meet their nutrient needs.

 Healthy Eating Index